adekhovich/sequential_wafer_inspection/README.md

 The dataset for this research is provided by [Wu et al.](10.1109/TSM.2014.2364237) and can be downloaded [here](http://mirlab.org/dataSet/public/).

+We selected only the labeled images and stored them in a separate [dataset](https://github.com/adekhovich/sequential_wafer_inspection/tree/main/data).

 ## Installation

 * Clone this github repository using: